 To Puddle or Not

 Curtain puddles may be luxurious, but they're not always practical.
 Puddle curtain fabric only if they're decorative, not if you'll be opening and closing them routinely, which will dirty and wear the hems.
 An extra inch will do, if you're going for a trouser effect, like pant hems resting on shoes.
-If you want a bit more elegance, puddle 2 to 4 inches of fabric.
+If you want a bit more elegance, puddle two to four inches of fabric.
 For an all-out elaborate look, fan 6 to 8 inches of excess fabric on the floor.

 When Shorter Is Better

 Floor-length or puddled curtains aren't the norm in bathrooms, where wet floors can cause unsightly mold-growth on hems, or in the kitchen, where a window sits over the sink.
 In these cases, hang the panels to the window sill to show off attractive trim, or to the bottom of ho-hum or narrow trim to help hide its insignificance.
 Cafe-style curtains, hung from the sill to halfway or two-thirds up the window, allow some privacy without blocking all natural light.
+Many people with small children might also go with shorter curtains that sit a good two to three feet off of the floor so that they can't be pulled on by the kids.